Nexmo/station/_documentation/en/client-sdk/in-app-voice/guides/make-call.md

 frameless: false
 ```

-The possible voice capabilities are very limited, as this doesn’t utilize [Nexmo Voice API](/voice/voice-api/overview).
+The possible voice capabilities are very limited, as this doesn't utilize [Nexmo Voice API](/voice/voice-api/overview).
 This method is recommended mostly for onboarding.
 Later, it is recommended to use a server managed call.

-### Start a Server Managed Call
+## Start a Server Managed Call

 This method allows you to conduct in-app calls as well as phone calls while taking advantage of the rich [Nexmo Voice API features](/voice/voice-api/overview).